Cape porcupine: Reproduction

 Cape porcupines mate throughout the year, although births are most common during the rainy season, between August and March.
 Unless a previous litter is lost, females typically give birth only once each year.
 Oestrus lasts for an average of nine days, during which a membrane across the vagina opens to allow insemination.
 After mating, a copulatory plug forms, which is expelled about 48 hours later.

 Gestation lasts around 94 days, and results in the birth of a litter of up to three young, although over half of births are of singletons.
-Newborn young weigh 300 to 440 g, and initially have soft quills.
+Newborn young weigh 300 to 440 g, and initially have soft quills that will harden in a few hours.
 Although they are born with their incisor teeth fully erupted, the remaining teeth begin to appear at 14 days, with the full set of adult teeth present by 25 months.
 They are weaned at around 100 days of age, and grow rapidly for the first twenty weeks, reaching the full adult size, and sexual maturity, at the end of their first year.

-Relative to most other rodents, Cape porcupines are long-lived, surviving for ten years in the wild, or up to twenty years in captivity.
+Relative to most other rodents, Cape porcupines are long-lived, surviving for 10 years in the wild, or up to 20 years in captivity.